NguenDung/NguenDung.github.io/_posts/2024-07-14-Over-The-Wire-Bandit-Full-Levels-Tutorial.md

 # OverTheWire Bandit — Complete Walkthrough Index

 Halloo SuiiKawaii dessu!!
 Glad to see you again.
-This post is the **master index** for my Bandit walkthroughs — actually i don’t have much to say because the title and desciption already help you figure out what is this post about so yeah today we gonna do some OverTheWire Bandit 🗣️🔥🔥🔥🔥!!
+This page is the **master index** for my Bandit walkthroughs — actually i don’t have much to say because the title and desciption already help you figure out what is this post about so yeah today we gonna do some OverTheWire Bandit 🗣️🔥🔥🔥🔥!!

 ![Suipad]({{ '/assets/images/bandit/suipad.gif' | relative_url }})